ver0niqueg/ver0niqueg/README.md

 # 👋 Hi, I'm Veronique !

-🎓 Student at 42 interested in computer science and programming
+🎓 Student at 42 Paris interested in computer science and programming
 💻 Learning software development and sharing my projects here

 ---